aantron/luv/docs/threads.rst

     Luv.File.open_ ~loop:secondary_loop "foo" [`RDONLY] (fun _ -> (* ... *))

-In the future, we may lazily create a loop on demand in each thread when it first tries to use libuv, store a reference to it in a TLS key, and pass that as the default value of the `?loop` argument throughout the API.
+In the future, Luv may lazily create a loop on demand in each thread when it first tries to use libuv, store a reference to it in a TLS key, and pass that as the default value of the ``?loop`` argument throughout the API.

 OCaml runtime lock
 ------------------